atrox31/ArtCompiler/README.md

 # ACompiler
-ArtScript is C like language.
-Have normal operators and types.
+ArtScript is C/pascal like language.
+Have operators and types.
 You can write code in ArtEditor as normal code or click in CodeEditor.
 ## Usage
 ACompiler.exe -lib C:\\AScript.lib -obj C:\\object_definition1.asc  -obj C:\\object_definition2.asc -output C:\\compile.acp
 * -lib path to libray with functions